 Need a quick noodle fix?
-These simple soba noodles are fast and full of flavor: perfect as an Asian style side dish or easy dinner.
+These simple soba noodles are fast and full of flavor: perfect as a side dish or easy dinner.

 - 8 ounces soba noodles